HPC-AI-Team/pexsi/doc/introduction.md

 @page pageChangeLog Change Log

+- v0.8.0 (01/20/2015) **Major update**
+    - Add support of selected inversion for unsymmetric matrices, with real or complex arithmetic operations.
+    - Update the structure of the include/ folder to avoid conflict.

-- v0.7.4
+- v0.7.4 (12/18/2014)
-  - Fix the bug of MPI communicator in f_driver_ksdft.f90.
+  - Fix the bug of MPI communicator in %f_driver_ksdft.f90.

 - v0.7.3 (11/27/2014)
   - Multiple patches suggested by Alberto Garcia.